 "We have to invest year after year to maintain our competitive advantage."

 "There's little that we do that no one else can do."

 "We continually have to adjust for some kind of 'vaporization' effect with respect to our write-offs."

 Out of journalistic considerations, I can't tell you the name of the stock.
-But the simple truth is that since the interview, shares have dropped some 25% -- so people are definitely getting the picture.
+But the simple truth is that since the interview, shares have dropped more than 60% anyway -- so people are definitely getting the picture.

 You might even be able to find the stock if you looked hard enough -- actually, you could probably find dozens more in a similar predicament.
-While I find the exec honorable for his candid truth-telling -- and that's a big plus in my book -- it's not good enough for any investment of mine.
+While I thought the exec honorable for his candid truthfulness -- and that's a big plus in my book -- companies like these are not good enough for any investment of mine.
 The point here is universal: If the person I interviewed sounds anything even remotely like the CEO of a company in your portfolio, dump that stock.
 Now.